 NCERT solution chapter 2 provide greater insight into the topics covered in the chapter.

-Key features of NCERT Solutions for Class 12 Chemistry Chapter 2: solutions
+NCERT Solutions for Class 12 Chemistry Chapter 2: Key features

 - The NCERT solution provides clear and precise answers.

 - Give step-by-step solutions to questions and problems.

 - It gives the students a scope to optimize their marks in the board.

 Class 12 NCERT solutions for Chemistry Chapter 2: Important Questions

 Question:1 Define the term solution.
 How many types of solutions are formed?
 Write briefly about each type with an example.

 Solutions are homogeneous mixtures of two or more than two components.
 A homogenous mixture we means that its composition and properties are uniform throughout the mixture.